LabShengLi/nanome/index.md

 #### 4.1 Run NANOME pipeline

 We developed NANOME, the first Nextflow based pipeline for consensus DNA methylation detection using XGBoost, a gradient boosting algorithm for nanopore long-read sequencing.
-The consensus outputs can obtain more accurate performance and  comprehensive CpG coverage.
+The consensus outputs can obtain more accurate performance (9%-13% MSE improvement) and  comprehensive CpG coverage (1%-7% more CpGs).

 Run Nanome consensus pipeline for 5mC detection, if you use Singularity container, specify `-profile singularity`; for Docker container, use `-profile docker` instead.
 Below is an example of using Singularity container on JAX Sumner HPC: